bonomani/devmon/docs/TEMPLATES.md

   - The syntax for the thresh flag is {oid.thresh:<color>}
   - Print the theshold value that corresponds with the supplied color.

+### Repeater OID - Table example
-An example with `repeater` OIDs: if_stat test:
+if_stat test:
 ```
 TABLE:
 Ifc name|Ifc speed|Ifc status
 {ifName}{ifAliasBox}|{ifSpeed}|{ifStat.color}{ifStat}{ifStat.errors}
 ```

-In this message file, we are using the special keyword `TABLE:`(case sensitive, no leading whitespace allowed).
-This keyword alerts Devmon that the next one to two lines are a repeater table definition.

-Devmon constructs an HTML table from repeater data.
-You can specify an optional attribute to the table immediately after the 'TABLE:' tag on the same line.
+- The first line: The special keyword `TABLE:`(case sensitive, no leading whitespace allowed) alerts Devmon that the we are in a table definition.
+Devmon will constructs an HTML table.
+Table options can be set immediately after the 'TABLE:' tag on the same line.

-The next line is table header line.
-The column separator is '|'.
+- The next line is `table header line`: The column separator is '|'.
 By default, column content is left-aligned.
 To align content on the right side, use '|>' instead of '|'.
 Note that the leftmost column cannot be right-aligned in this way.

-The next line is the table content.
+- The next line is the `table content`.
 The row contains one or more OIDs.
 The first is the `primary` OID.
 Other OIDs in the row are linked to the primary OID, by their indexes (key).
 For example, if the primary OID has leaves indexed as '100,101,102,103,104', the table will have five rows and only theses indexes will be display for any OIDs.
 Non-repeater aliases in the table will be a constant.

+### The TABLE options
-The `TABLE:` keyword can have one or more, comma-delimited options following it that allow you to modify the way in which Devmon will display the data.
+The `TABLE:` keyword can have one or more, comma-delimited options following it.
 These options can have values assigned to them if they are not boolean ('nonhtml', for example, is boolean, while 'border' is not boolean).

-### The TABLE options
 Example:
 ```
-TABLE: alarmsonbottom,border=0,pad=10
+TABLE:alarmsonbottom,border=0,pad=10
 ```
 - nonhtml: Don't use HTML tags when displaying the table.
 Instead all columns will be separated by a colon (:).
 This is useful for doing NCV rrd graphing in Xymon.